Intertek Group PLC

 Email sent to Marie Giannini, Corporate Media Enquiries at Intertek.

-The Outlaw Ocean Project replied, asking Intertek to confirm it has only ever conducted MSC traceability audits at all three of the plants referred to in the initial email from The Outlaw Ocean Project to Intertek(Qingdao Tianyuan Aquatic Foodstuff Co.
+Can I confirm you're saying that Intertek has only ever conducted MSC traceability audits at all three of the plants referred to in our first email, Qingdao Tianyuan Aquatic Foodstuff Co.
 Ltd., Rongcheng Taiming Foods Co.
-Ltd. and Rongcheng Huiying Food Co.
-Ltd.), and if it has conducted any social audits at 11 named Chinese plants.
+Ltd. and Rongcheng Huiying Food Co., Ltd.?

 James Styles of Dentons Global Advisors replied for Intertek: "In response to your question regarding the three plants referred to in your first email, please see below a statement (to be attributed to an Intertek spokesperson) which clarifies the position for all three of those plants: The MSC audits we performed at these sites relate strictly to product chain of custody.
 We are not the social auditor at these sites and we do not perform social audits of these sites under the MSC programme or otherwise.
 For reasons of client confidentiality, we cannot comment further."

-James Styles of Dentons Global Advisors replied, saying: "Intertek undertook MSC product chain of custody/traceability audits only at the three sites in Ian’s original email," and adding: "The company is not the social auditor and does not conduct social audits at any of the 11 sites."
+James Styles of Dentons Global Advisors replied, saying: "The following is provided for use on a background basis - as mentioned, Intertek undertook MSC product chain of custody/traceability audits only at the three sites in Ian’s original email (where he referred to Intertekt Danmark ApS).
+The company is not the social auditor and does not conduct social audits at any of the 11 sites."

 The Outlaw Ocean Project replied: "Again, we are not agreeing to go off record or on background.
 Our questions (and your answers) are and will remain on record."